rafi007akhtar/stapy/README.md

 Presently, this package is a work in progress.
 I will add to this package as I further my study in statistics.

-As of now, I have only touched topics on Descriptive Statistics.
-Once that is done, I hope to cover Inferential as well.
+As of now, I have more-or-less covered all topics on Descriptive Statistics, though room for improvement is ever-existent.
+I have finally touched upon Inferential Statistics, and currently am working to finish it soon.

 ## Modules in this package